 In researching data source for his excellent book (Validating Product Ideas), Tomer Sharon interviewed 200 product managers and found that:

 86% of product managers are inspired by a personal pain experience vs. only 2% who do User Research for product idea validation.

-The important point is that little user research is being done, yet personas are being created with ease.
+The important point is that little user research is being done, yet personas are still being created, based only on internal assumptions with ease.
 This is the garbage problem and likely points to a bias toward quant-itative research tools over qual-itative research.
-This doesn't mean teams don't want to do User Research/ Ethnography.
+This doesn't mean teams don't want to do User Research/ Ethnography, however...